captainbrosset/eyedropper-demos/README.md

 The EyeDropper API aims to fill that gap.

+## Implementation

+At this time, the EyeDropper API is implemented in Chromium browsers.
+Try it in Microsoft Edge 95 or Google Chrome 95.

 ## The demos

 There are 3 demos in the repository.
 Click below to try them in your browser.
 And use GitHub to review the source code.